elucash/lambda4jdt/README.md

 * Remove need for marker comment, simplify to one-size fits all
 * No further support planned, no features, no Juno support etc

+Install plugins and then Preferences->Java->Editor->Folding, select folding to use "Lambda4jdt Folding" Any newly opened Java editor will pickup lambda4jdt

 Examples
 <pre>
 Executor e =...